rappen/FetchXMLBuilder/README.md

 # FetchXML Builder for XrmToolbox

+_Written by Jonas Rapp at Cinteros AB, Stockholm, Sweden._

 ## A tool to create and run advanced FetchXML queries

-*This tool is a plugin to the XrmToolbox by Tanguy Touzard.*
+This tool is a plugin to the XrmToolbox by Tanguy Touzard.

-_Written by Jonas Rapp at Cinteros AB, Stockholm, Sweden._

 ### Background